ChristChurchMayfair/ccm_jekyll_site/jekyllversion/ccmsite/students.md

 ---
 layout: default
-title: Children
+title: Students
 ---
-Some content for the children's page!
+Some content for the student's page!